-- income that you received from the Illinois State Lottery. - winnings from pari-mutuel wagering conducted at a wagering facility licensed under the Illinois Horse Racing Act of 1975 or from winnings from gambling games conducted on a riverboat or in a casino or organization gaming facility licensed under the Illinois Gambling Act. - compensation paid in this state and received by the decedent's estate that is income in respect of a decedent.
+- income that you received from the Illinois State Lottery. - winnings from pari-mutuel wagering conducted at a wagering facility licensed under the Illinois Horse Racing Act of 1975 or from winnings from gambling games conducted on a riverboat or in a casino or organization gaming facility licensed under the Illinois Gambling Act. - sports wagering winnings from Illinois sources conducted in accordance with the Sports Wagering Act for tax years ending on or after December 31, 2021. - compensation paid in this state and received by the decedent's estate that is income in respect of a decedent.
 Income in respect of a decedent is all income the decedent would have received had death not occurred that was not properly includible on the final return.
-Do not include any compensation if the decedent was a resident of Iowa, Kentucky, Michigan, or Wisconsin. - any part of a total distribution shown on Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., that is treated as ordinary income.
+Do not include any compensation if the decedent was a resident of Iowa, Kentucky, Michigan, or Wisconsin. - any part of a total distribution shown on federal Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., that is treated as ordinary income.

-Line 13 - Enter the amount of interest from Column B that is attributable to income in Column C, Lines 1 through 11.
+Line 13 - Enter the amount of interest expense from Column B that is attributable to Illinois in Column C, Lines 1 through 11.

-Line 14 - Enter the amount of taxes from Column B that is attributable to income in Column C, Lines 1 through 11.
+Line 14 - Enter the amount of taxes from Column B that is attributable to Illinois in Column C, Lines 1 through 11.